Youth and Community Engagement

 A walking tobacco audit offers youth a chance to see how many tobacco retailers and how many tobacco advertisements are located along their route to school.
 Participants will identify the number of tobacco retailers along the major routes to school and tally the tobacco product names, brands, and prices that can be seen from outside those stores.

 Youth teams compete to identify the most problematic tobacco industry activities in their area by visiting stores and documenting what they find.
 Scavenger hunt items include: 20-packs of flavored little cigars priced at less than $2.00 per pack or tobacco products displayed near candy.
+See Reality Check youth in Staten Island conducting the POS Scavenger Hunt for Kick Butts Day 2017.

 Tobacco control advocates map tobacco retailers and fast food restaurants in their community.
 This activity helps show the density of tobacco retailers- -the number of outlets selling tobacco for a given geographic location or population size- compared with fast food restaurant density.
 This exercise can create a compelling argument and visual evidence to limit the number of tobacco retailers; for example, nationally, there are about 30 tobacco retailers for every one McDonalds.